The Importance Of Negotiating The Right To Sublease Or Assign Your Commercial Lease (+VIDEO)

 What’s the difference between an assignment and a sublease?

-A lease assignment is when an entire property, including the existing tenant’s rights and interest in the commercial lease, are transferred over to a new party.
+A lease assignment is when an entire property/space, including the existing tenant’s rights and interest in the commercial lease, is transferred over to a new party.

 When it comes to leasing assignments, the new tenant takes on the rights and responsibilities of the assigning tenant.
-However, the original tenant is still liable if the new tenant breaches the lease.
+That means the original tenant is not liable anymore if the new tenant breaches the lease.

 A sublease, on the other hand, is a separate contract between the original tenant and a subtenant.
-Unlike an assignment, a sublease only turns over part of a property so that the original tenant shares the rights and responsibilities to the premises.
+Unlike an assignment, a sublease only turns over part of a property.
+That means that the original tenant shares the rights and responsibilities to the premises.

 The importance of a lease assignment and sublease clause